 Gently, but firmly, rapidly agitate the powder and liquid with the whisk, repeatedly making a “W” or (easier to remember) “M” for matcha, shapes across the circumference of the bowl.

-Feeling the bottom of the bowl with the whisk as you work is fine, but resist the temptation to apply pressure - the tines will naturally respond to the motions of your wrist, any extra ‘help’ serves only to bend them out of shape.
+Feeling the bottom of the bowl with the whisk as you work is fine, but resist the temptation to apply pressure - the tines will naturally respond to the motions of your wrist, and any extra ‘help’ serves only to bend them out of shape.

 Being mindful that the action is all in a confident wrist will reward you with a lovely froth across the top of the drink.